Skip to main content

 If it does not, reinstall Nebius AI Cloud CLI, and then rerun nebius registry configure-helper.

-• Check that the system can find the credentials helper:
+• Check that the system can find the credential helper:

 which docker-credential-nebius